geekau/mediastack-guide/docs/index.md

 # Welcome to MediaStack.Guide

+With many people owning digital media such as CDs, DVD, and Blu-ray disks, home movies, personal photos, personal music collection, its common that people want to build home media servers in order to manage and access their digital libraries from any device within their home network, their mobile devices, and even remotely when they may be away on holidays or having a lunch break at work.

-These Docker Compose configurations will help you rapidly deploy all the applications you need in a Docker stack, to operate a Jellyfin, Jellyseerr, Torrent, Usenet, \*ARR Media Library Managers, Reverse Proxy, MFA Authenticated Access, and Tdarr Automated Media Transcoding enabled media stack, and has been thoroughly testing on Linux, Windows and Synology NAS servers.
+This guide will help you rapidly deploy all the applications you need in a full Docker build, to operate a Jellyfin, Jellyseerr, *ARR Media Library Managers (Prowlarr / Sonarr / Radarr / Lidarr / Readarr etc..) and Tdarr Automated Media Transcoding enabled media stack, and has been thoroughly tested on Linux, Windows and Synology NAS servers.

+Fully encrypted outbound network - The guide establishes a full VPN encrypted Internet connection for all outbound communications, so all network traffic to Torrent / Usenet and meta-data servers are fully encrypted as they leave your network, in order to provide you full privacy.
+If the VPN connection fails / drops, or is stopped for any reason, then all outbound traffic is completely restricted, until the VPN connection is re-established.

+Fully encrypted inbound - This guide will also establish an inbound Nginx reverse proxy into your network, using

-Set up a full VPN encrypted Jellyfin, Jellyseerr, NZBGet, Transmission and *ARR media stack using this docker-compose guide in approximately 30 - 60 minutes, on Linux, Windows or Synology NAS, and potentially more Docker enabled environments.
+ Jellyfin, Jellyseerr, NZBGet, Transmission and *ARR media stack using this docker-compose guide in approximately 30 - 60 minutes, on Linux, Windows or Synology NAS, and potentially more Docker enabled environments.

 This guide will cover all the steps needed to initially install and configure a secure docker hosted media environment, with all the applications needed to download torrents and Usenet content which you have a right to use in your media library, and allow you to stream the media via a simple web browser, and even stream the media to your Smart TV / Apple TV apps around the house.